Society Star Parties

 Before you Arrive

-- Bring extra warm clothing
+- Dress warm and bring extra warm clothing

 - Bring binoculars or a telescope if you have them